CompLab-StonyBrook/mgproc/README.md

 1. If the derivation tree contains movement dependencies, create `foo.move.forest` and specify them there.
    The general syntax is `\draw[move={f}] (source) to (target);`, where `source` and `target` are the names of the nodes and `f` is the feature triggering movement (e.g. nom, wh, top).
    You can use more complicated tikz constructs as you see fit.
+   For movement to intermediate landing sites, you can add `non-final` as a parameter for the draw command.

 1. Specifying `foo.linear` by hand can be difficult, but `mgproc` provides a helper for this, too.
    Open a shell and run `python3 -i mgproc.py`.